Arlind-dev/dotfiles/README.md

 - If the script is run again, it will delete the existing NixOS WSL instance and create a new one.
 Any changes made to the previous instance will be lost.

-Feel free to modify the template to suit your project’s needs!
+Feel free to modify the template to suit my project’s needs!

 ### My NixOS Config